-There are well-developed systems, processes, policies and procedures that are structured to provide appropriate quality care for people who use the service.
-Implementation is supported through the Bupa quality and risk management programme that is individualised to Merrivale.
+There are well-developed systems, processes, policies and procedures that are structured to provide appropriate quality care for people who live in the service.
+Implementation is supported through the Bupa quality and risk management programme that is individualised to Tararu.
 Quality initiatives are implemented which provide evidence of improved services for residents.